Global Branding: 9 Top Tips for Going International

 Nike, Coors, Ikea, Coca-Cola and many other big-name brands have similar translation horror stories.
 If it can happen to them, it can happen to anyone.

 And that’s not all.
-You also need to be vigilantly aware of cultural differences or regional standardisations that might not be glaringly obvious at first.
+You also must be vigilantly aware of cultural differences or regional standardisations that might not be glaringly obvious initially.

 For Gerber, this blunder resulted in a severe loss of sales and tarnished their brand’s reputation on the continent.

-If you run into any translation or cultural obstacles while attempting to enter a new market, it’s always best to adapt accordingly.
+If you encounter translation or cultural obstacles while attempting to enter a new market, it’s always best to adapt accordingly.

 Whether this means refreshing your logo, tweaking your slogan or redesigning your packaging, try to do so in a way that does not stray too far from your brand’s original identity.